timgates42/spine/README.md

 Then you can use `$ karma start` to run the tests using the latest stable version of jQuery.
 Karma will keep running in the background and re-run tests whenever you change any files.
 When the Karma server is running, you can debug tests in your browser by visiting `http://localhost:9876/debug.html`.

-It's also possible to test agains a specific version of jQuery if needed: `$ JQUERY_VERSION=1.9.1 karma start`.
+It's also possible to test against a specific version of jQuery if needed: `$ JQUERY_VERSION=1.9.1 karma start`.

 ## Contributing to the Spine documentation